rtpsug/rtpsug.github.io/_posts/meetups/2023-08-12-August-16th-Meetup.md

 Steven Judd is a seasoned IT Pro with over 25 years of experience.
 With a background in DevOps and cloud solutions, he's been using PowerShell since 2010.
 He's even co-developed a specialized PowerShell training program.

 Passionate about helping others embrace automation's value, Steven spends his free time exploring PowerShell, digital security, cloud tech, and cracking Dad jokes (watch his (video)[https://www.youtube.com/watch?v=BZZM6i8AE1Y]).
 He can be found on the (PowerShell Discord Server)[https://aka.ms/psdiscord], running marathons, playing the cello, and diving into various hobbies.
 Catch up with him on Twitter (@stevenjudd)[https://twitter.com/stevenjudd/], explore his insights on his blog, and contribute to his code on GitHub.

-**BONUS:** Join us in person and bring your resume for personalized advice!
-TEK Systems will be reviewing the resumes of all local attendees, providing valuable recommendations on how to make yourself stand out from your peers.
-This is an exceptional opportunity to receive specific insights tailored to your resume and gain an edge in the competitive job market.

 ## Meeting Attendance Info: